 First, as of January 2010, Social Security covers 51 million Americans.
 One third of them are not retired - they collect benefits for a disability or from a deceased spouses benefit.
 That's a lot of folks who rely on Social Security payments!

-Now, one of eight people die before retirement (like I've said elsewhere on this site, nobody is guaranteed tomorrow).
+Now, one of eight people die before retirement... nobody is ever guaranteed a tomorrow... right?
 One of four people become disabled.

 Scary stats, aren't they?

 Did you know Social Security is based on the highest 35 years of